chaos-polymtl/lethe/doc/source/examples/resolved-cfd-dem/cylinder-with-sharp-interface/cylinder-with-sharp-interface.rst

 	    end
 	end

-The initial condition has been modified compared to the initial solution proposed in `Example 3 <../../incompressible-flow/2d-flow-around-cylinder/2d-flow-around-cylinder.html>`_.
+The initial condition has been modified compared to the initial solution proposed in :doc:`../../incompressible-flow/2d-flow-around-cylinder/2d-flow-around-cylinder`.
 We use the following initial condition to ensure that the particle's boundary condition is satisfied.

 .. code-block:: text